Scotia Capital Inc. Purchases New Shares in West Pharmaceutical Services, Inc. (NYSE:WST)

-Scotia Capital Inc. bought a new stake in West Pharmaceutical Services, Inc. (NYSE:WST) during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor bought 4,692 shares of the medical instruments supplier’s stock, valued at approximately $1,992,000.
+Scotia Capital Inc. purchased a new stake in West Pharmaceutical Services, Inc. (NYSE:WST) during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm purchased 4,692 shares of the medical instruments supplier’s stock, valued at approximately $1,992,000.

-Other institutional investors and hedge funds have also recently made changes to their positions in the company.
-Zacks Investment Management raised its stake in shares of West Pharmaceutical Services by 5.0% in the second quarter.
-Zacks Investment Management now owns 23,659 shares of the medical instruments supplier’s stock valued at $8,496,000 after acquiring an additional 1,122 shares during the period.
-AXA S.A. raised its stake in shares of West Pharmaceutical Services by 58.8% in the second quarter.
-AXA S.A. now owns 180,878 shares of the medical instruments supplier’s stock valued at $64,953,000 after acquiring an additional 66,993 shares during the period.
-Public Sector Pension Investment Board raised its stake in shares of West Pharmaceutical Services by 7.8% in the third quarter.
-Public Sector Pension Investment Board now owns 12,470 shares of the medical instruments supplier’s stock valued at $5,294,000 after acquiring an additional 900 shares during the period.
-Marshall Wace LLP purchased a new stake in shares of West Pharmaceutical Services in the second quarter valued at $55,774,000.
-Finally, LMR Partners LLP purchased a new stake in shares of West Pharmaceutical Services in the second quarter valued at $1,967,000.
-90.12% of the stock is currently owned by institutional investors and hedge funds.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Maverick Capital Ltd. acquired a new stake in West Pharmaceutical Services during the 2nd quarter worth $31,000.
+Moors & Cabot Inc. acquired a new stake in West Pharmaceutical Services during the 3rd quarter worth $36,000.
+West Branch Capital LLC acquired a new stake in West Pharmaceutical Services during the 2nd quarter worth $38,000.
+Global Retirement Partners LLC boosted its stake in West Pharmaceutical Services by 39.1% during the 3rd quarter.
+Global Retirement Partners LLC now owns 96 shares of the medical instruments supplier’s stock worth $41,000 after purchasing an additional 27 shares during the last quarter.
+Finally, Herold Advisors Inc. purchased a new position in shares of West Pharmaceutical Services during the 3rd quarter worth $42,000.
+90.12% of the stock is currently owned by institutional investors.

-Separately, Zacks Investment Research cut shares of West Pharmaceutical Services from a “buy” rating to a “hold” rating and set a $450.00 price target on the stock. in a report on Saturday, January 8th.

-West Pharmaceutical Services (NYSE:WST) last released its quarterly earnings results on Thursday, October 28th.
-The medical instruments supplier reported $2.06 earnings per share for the quarter, beating analysts’ consensus estimates of $1.80 by $0.26.
-West Pharmaceutical Services had a net margin of 22.85% and a return on equity of 30.35%.
-The business had revenue of $706.50 million for the quarter, compared to analysts’ expectations of $687.09 million.
-During the same period last year, the business earned $1.15 EPS.
-The company’s revenue was up 28.9% compared to the same quarter last year.
-On average, equities analysts expect that West Pharmaceutical Services, Inc. will post 8.49 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, February 2nd.
-Stockholders of record on Wednesday, January 19th will be issued a $0.18 dividend.
-This represents a $0.72 dividend on an annualized basis and a dividend yield of 0.19%.
-The ex-dividend date of this dividend is Tuesday, January 18th.
-West Pharmaceutical Services’s dividend payout ratio is currently 8.93%.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, February 2nd.
+Shareholders of record on Wednesday, January 19th will be paid a dividend of $0.18 per share.
+The ex-dividend date is Tuesday, January 18th.
+This represents a $0.72 dividend on an annualized basis and a yield of 0.19%.
+West Pharmaceutical Services’s dividend payout ratio (DPR) is presently 8.93%.

+Separately, Zacks Investment Research lowered shares of West Pharmaceutical Services from a “buy” rating to a “hold” rating and set a $450.00 price objective on the stock. in a report on Saturday, January 8th.

 West Pharmaceutical Services, Inc manufactures and markets pharmaceuticals, biologics, vaccines and consumer healthcare products.
 It operates through the following business segments: Proprietary Products and Contract-Manufactured Products.
 The Proprietary Products segment offers proprietary packaging, containment and drug delivery products, along with analytical lab services, to biologic, generic and pharmaceutical drug customers.